-This course prepares the learner for a successful career in quantity surveying.
-The programme structure provides an opportunity to explore a range of construction-related disciplines.
-During the programme, the learner will develop a comprehensive understanding of the disciplines which underpin construction management and the surveying professions.
-This knowledge will include subjects such as; economics, law, industry practice and building technology.
+The structure of this programme provides an opportunity to explore a range of construction related disciplines.
+During the programme, the learners will develop a comprehensive understanding of the disciplines which underpin construction management and the surveying professions.
+This knowledge will include subjects such as: economics, law, industry practice and building technology.
 Throughout the programme there will be a strong focus on project work and interdisciplinary collaboration is highly encouraged.
-The BSc Quantity Surveying programme leads to a development of specialist knowledge related to construction economics and contract law, with a particular focus on managing costs throughout the project life-cycle from early design through to building completion and beyond.
-As part of this programme the learners will also complete a dissertation on a research topic of their choice and a quantity surveying project, in which they will prepare a design cost plan for a project.
+The programme leads to the development of specialist knowledge related to construction economics and contract law, with a particular focus on managing costs throughout the project life-cycle from early design through to building completion and beyond.
+As part of this programme the learners will also complete a dissertation on a research topic of their choice and a quantity surveying project.